Resiliency Module

 "optimal").metadata (dict, optional) – Free-form solver / run metadata.

-- __init__(soc_trajectory: ~pandas.core.frame.DataFrame | None = None, pcha_trajectory: ~pandas.core.frame.DataFrame | None = None, pdis_trajectory: ~pandas.core.frame.DataFrame | None = None, pthermal_trajectory: ~pandas.core.frame.DataFrame | None = None, psolar_trajectory: ~pandas.core.frame.DataFrame | None = None, pwind_trajectory: ~pandas.core.frame.DataFrame | None = None, pimp: ~pandas.core.series.Series | None = None, pexp: ~pandas.core.series.Series | None = None, nuclear: ~pandas.core.series.Series | None = None, hydro: ~pandas.core.series.Series | None = None, other_renewables: ~pandas.core.series.Series | None = None, load: ~pandas.core.series.Series | None = None, month_of_hour: ~pandas.core.series.Series | None = None, objective_value: float | None = None, solver_status: str | None = None, metadata: dict[str, ~typing.Any] = <factory>) None#
+- __init__(soc_trajectory: ~pandas.core.frame.DataFrame | None = None, pcha_trajectory: ~pandas.core.frame.DataFrame | None = None, pdis_trajectory: ~pandas.core.frame.DataFrame | None = None, pthermal_trajectory: ~pandas.core.frame.DataFrame | None = None, psolar_trajectory: ~pandas.core.frame.DataFrame | None = None, pwind_trajectory: ~pandas.core.frame.DataFrame | None = None, pimp: ~pandas.core.series.Series | None = None, pexp: ~pandas.core.series.Series | None = None, nuclear: ~pandas.core.series.Series | None = None, hydro: ~pandas.core.series.Series | None = None, other_renewables: ~pandas.core.series.Series | None = None, load: ~pandas.core.series.Series | None = None, month_of_hour: ~pandas.core.series.Series | None = None, objective_value: float | None = None, solver_status: str | None = None, metadata: dict[str, ~typing.Any] = <factory>, cost_breakdown: dict[str, float] = <factory>) None

-Outage Dispatch (Problem O)#
+Outage Dispatch (Problem O)

-- sdom.resiliency.build_outage_dispatch(baseline_results, *, start_hour, outage_spec, designed_system=None, slack_penalty=10000.0, curtailment_penalty=0.0, min_soc_per_tech=None, n_hours=8760, model_name='SDOM_OutageDispatch', profile=False)[source]#
+- sdom.resiliency.build_outage_dispatch(baseline_results, *, start_hour, outage_spec, designed_system=None, slack_penalty=10000.0, curtailment_penalty=0.0, soc_slack_penalty=1000.0, min_soc_per_tech=None, n_hours=8760, critical_load_MW=None, model_name='SDOM_OutageDispatch', profile=False)[source]

 Build the per-hour outage economic-dispatch Pyomo LP anchored at